Life of Myanmar refugees in an Indian border village | DW | 30.09.2021

 Ian Len Sui said all she wanted when she grew up was the freedom to live in her country.
 Around 300 refugee children have also begun going to public schools in Mizoram.

 A father and son spend time together at a refugee camp.
-Young people are often hopeful about their future despite it feeling like a distant dream
+Young people are often hopeful about their future, though it feels like a distant dream

 Even before the coup, border crossings were a common occurrence, often on bikes.
 The two ethnic groups on either side of the border — Mizos in India and Chins in Myanmar — are considered to fall into the same ethnic grouping.